Publicis

 Publicis Groupe S.A. is a French multinational advertising and public relations company.
 As of 2024, the company is the largest advertising company in the world by revenue.
-Based in Paris, it is one of the 'Big Four' advertising companies, alongside WPP, Interpublic and Omnicom.
+Based in Paris, it is one of the 'Big Three' advertising companies, alongside WPP and Omnicom.
 Publicis Groupe S.A. is headed by Arthur Sadoun, and its agencies provide digital and traditional advertising, media services and marketing services to national and multinational clients.

 History

-The company was founded by 20 year old Marcel Bleustein-Blanchet in 1926.
+The company was founded by 20-year-old Marcel Bleustein-Blanchet in 1926.

-After 1945, the company grew rapidly, becoming the world's fourth-largest agency.
-It was a leader in promoting France's post-war economic boom, especially the expansion of the advertising industry; it was successful because of its close ties with top officials of the French government, its clever use of symbols to promote itself, and its ability to attract clients from widely diverse growing industries.
+After 1945, the company grew rapidly in France's post-war economic boom, becoming the world's fourth-largest agency.
+Its close ties with top officials of the French government and wide client base across industries contributed to its success.

 In 2011, Publicis was named the third-largest marketing group worldwide by revenue, surpassing Interpublic.
 By the end of 2010, the twin sectors of digital activities and high-growth emerging countries represented one-half of Publicis Groupe's total revenue.

 The group had operations in over 202 cities in 105 countries, including a strategic alliance with Dentsu.

 In July 2012 it was announced that Publicis Groupe and Omnicom Group would merge to form Publicis Omnicom Group, but by May 2014 it was announced that the deal had fallen through and the Publicis-Omnicom merger would not happen.

 In February 2015, Publicis acquired Sapient Corporation to form Publicis.Sapient as the world's largest digital network, which at the time included SapientNitro, Sapient Consulting, the community, DigitasLBI and RazorfishGlobal.

-In September 2015 The Publicis Groupe acquired the South African marketing, promotions and activations agency The Creative Counsel.
+In September 2015, The Publicis Groupe acquired the South African marketing, promotions and activations agency The Creative Counsel.
 The acquisition was reported as the largest agency buyout ever to happen in South Africa, with an unconfirmed valuation of between R1bn and R1.5bn.

 In December 2015, Publicis announced a new organisation with four main divisions: